POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Method

-To ground our theoretical motivation in empirical evidence, we evaluate the effect of our regularization on \ac{RND}~\citep{burda_exploration_2019}, a well-known knowledge-based \ac{URL} algorithm, in the simplistic PointMass environment~\citep{tassa_deepmind_2018,tassa_dm_control_2020}.
-In this environment, the agent has to apply a force to a mass in a 2D plane and observes its position and speed.
-We pretrain a \ac{DDPG} agent using \ac{RND} with and without \polter for $\SI{2}{\mega\nothing}$ steps and evaluate the policies every $\SI{10}{\kilo\nothing}$ steps.
-For PointMass, the optimal prior $\pi^*_T(s)$ before finetuning is a policy that moves the mass into the center of the 2D plane.
-This minimizes the distance between our prior state-marginal and any possible downstream task.
-Therefore we can train the optimal prior policy for this environment and compute the \ac{KL-divergence} between the optimal prior policy and the current pretraining policy $\infdiv{\pi^*_T}{\pi}$.
-Comparing the \ac{KL-divergence} during pretraining with and without \polter in \cref{fig:pointmass_pretraining} shows that with our method, the \ac{KL-divergence} to the optimal prior policy $\pi^*_T$ is consistently lower.
-The effect of this improved prior is also apparent during finetuning in \cref{fig:pointmass_finetuning}.
-Here, we see that using an ensemble is a good proxy for the optimal prior due to the similar sample-efficiency.
-For a visualization of the visited states of \ac{RND} with and without \polter, please see \cref{sec:additional_pointmass_results}.
+\paragraph{PointMass} To ground our theoretical motivation in empirical evidence, we evaluate the effect of our regularization on \ac{RND}~\citep{burdaExplorationRandomNetwork2019}, a knowledge-based \ac{URL} algorithm, and \ac{ProtoRL}~\citep{yaratsReinforcementLearningPrototypical2021}, a data-based \ac{URL} algorithm, in the simplistic PointMass environment~\citep{tassaDeepMindControlSuite2018,tassaDmControlSoftware2020}.
+In PointMass, we can define the optimal prior $\pi^*_T(s)$ that maximizes the average performance for the downstream finetuning tasks.
+This optimal prior policy moves the ball into the center of the area, which minimizes the distance to any possible target location that represent a finetuning task.
+With the optimal prior, we can compute the \ac{KL-divergence} between the optimal prior policy and the current pretraining policy $\infdiv{\pi^*_T}{\pi}$.
+With \polter, the \ac{KL-divergence} to the optimal prior policy $\pi^*_T$ is generally lower throughout the whole pretraining phase.